KhalikAmine/gradiantTriangle/README.md

 # gradiantTriangle

 Welcome to my GradiantTriangle application repository.
 This application has 3 buttons that are blue, red, and green and according to that button when clicked it will draw a gradient triangle next to it.
 This application was used to practice my Java programming concepts and to try something new.
+In Game.java The lines 106-276 are the code that i wrote for the program.

 ## Features